rokath/trice/README.md

     is possible and gives the advantage to have very short messages (no strings) for transmission, but keep in mind that the file `til.json` is the key to read all output if your devices in the field for 10 or more years.
 - The `til.json` file can be deleted and regenerated from the sources anytime.
 In that case you get rid of all legacy strings but it is better to keep them for compability reasons.
-- You can en|dis-able the TRICE code generation on file or project level, so no need to remove the TRICE macros from the code after dynamic debugging.
+- You can disable the TRICE code generation on file or project level, so no need to remove the TRICE macros from the code after dynamic debugging.
-- You can consider TRICE also as **a kind of intelligent data compression** what could be interesting for IoT things, especially NB-IoT, where you have very low data rates.
+- You can consider TRICE also as a kind of **intelligent data compression** what could be interesting for IoT things, especially NB-IoT, where you have very low data rates.
 - Also it is possible to **encrypt the trice transfer packets** to get a reasonable protection for many cases.
   - This way you can deliver firmware images with encrypted TRICE output only readable with the appropriate key and til.json.
   - XTEA is implemented as one option.
 - You can even translate the til.json in **different languages**, so changing a language is just changing the til.json file.
 - TRICE has intentionally no target timestamps for performance reasons.
 On the PC you can display the *reception timestampts*.
 But you can add own **timestamps as parameters** for exact embedded time measuremnets.
 Having several devices with trice timestamps, **network timing measurement** is possible.
 - Using trice with an **RTOS** gives the option for detailed **task timing analysis**.
-Because of the very short execution time of a trice you could add `TRICE32( "tim:%d us, task=%d\n", us, nexTask );` to the scheduler and vizualize the output on PC.
+Because of the very short execution time of a trice you could add `TRICE32_2( Id(0), "tim:tick=%d, task=%d\n", sysTick, nexTask );` to the scheduler and vizualize the output on PC.
 The same is possible for **interrupt timing analysis**.
-- `TRICE16( "tim:%d us\n", sysTick );` before and after a function call lets you easy measure the function execution time.
+- `TRICE16( "tim:%d\n", sysTick );` before and after a function call lets you easy measure the function execution time.
 - As graphical vizualisation you could use a tool similar to https://github.com/sqshq/sampler.

 ## How to start